 Apprenticeships are in high demand, so you may find that it’s quite hard to get onto one compared to going to university.
 If you really want to get on an apprenticeship, then you need to make sure you have put some work into your application.
 Have a look at our tips on how to find an apprenticeship to ensure you have covered all areas.

 Starting salaries for graduates tend to be higher.
-According to the 2016 Graduate Labour Market Statistics report, graduates aged between 21 and 30 years old earned £9,500 per year more than those with an NVQ-level qualification.
+According to the 2020 Graduate Labour Market Statistics report, graduates aged between 21 and 30 years old earned £9,500 per year more than non-graduates.

+Join the discussion!
 Have you applied for an apprenticeship before?
-Drop us a comment in the box below to share your thoughts…
+How was your experience?
+Drop us a comment in the below.